By Mark Pierce, Esq.

 Single Member LLCs: The operating agreement is just an agreement between you and yourself.
 However, we have included a transfer on death provision.
 This means when you pass away your company will be given to whomever is named.
 Failing to name someone either means your company is dissolved or is forced through probate when you die.
 From our estate planning roots we know probate is public record, expensive and time consuming.

 Multi Member LLCs: The operating agreement will define ownership percentages, declare what managers can and cannot do, act as a non-disclosure agreement, and prevent shareholders from selling to outsiders.
 Failing to sign an operating agreement amounts to a free for all.
+For example, do you want your partners to be able to invest in real estate?
+There is no right or wrong answer, but if you don't detail this in the agreement, then you open yourself to unintended outcomes.

 Whether you have one or multiple members we advise completing the operating agreement as soon as possible.
 We include a free copy as part of your new company formation documents.